sanjeewa894/docker-openldap-debian-latest/README.md

 - https://kubernetes.io/
 - https://github.com/kubernetes/kubernetes

-osixia-openldap kubernetes examples are available in **example/kubernetes**
+openldap kubernetes examples are available in **example/kubernetes**

-### Under the hood: osixia/light-baseimage
+### Under the hood: docker-light-debian-latest-baseimage

-This image is based on osixia/light-baseimage.
+This image is based on debian-latest/light-baseimage.
 It uses the following features:

 - **ssl-tools** service to generate tls certificates